tetzank/homepage/content/posts/return-oriented-programming.md

 If an attacker can overwrite this memory location, he can redirect control flow to an address of his liking.
 And today, we are playing attacker.

-But first, let's step back a little and let us analyse the executable we got.
+But first, let's step back a little and let us analyze the executable we got.
-We will focus on the 64 bit version and mostly use [Radare2 (r2)](https://radare.org/) to analyse it.
+We will focus on the 64-bit version and mostly use [Radare2 (r2)](https://radare.org/) to analyze it.
 `r2` is a very powerful reverse engineering tool.
 Hence, it is quite complex.
 We will take it step by step.

-We load the program into `r2`, and get greeted by a fortune and a command prompt.
+We load the program into `r2` and get greeted by a fortune and a command prompt.
 The first useful command is `i` which extracts general information from the opened file.

 {{% term "ret2win-i" %}}